 Note: If you work with different Google and Outlook accounts to manage your personal and professional calendars, you can bring all these data sources together in your FacileThings calendar.
 You can connect as many Google and Outlook calendars to your FacileThings account as you need.

-Now you just need to add the calendars you need.
 The main calendar, or default calendar, will be the one among all the connected calendars that does not have a tag associated with it (it can only be one).
 All the items in the FacileThings calendar that don’t have a special calendar tag will go to Google’s default calendar.

 When you connect a Google calendar there is a first synchronization, which can take some time if you have many items in the FacileThings calendar or in the Google calendar itself.
 From there, only each modification that takes place will be synced.

 You can connect as many calendars as you need.
 Once you’ve connected the default calendar, continue adding the calendars you need.